Ian86Myers/potential-guide/README.md

-Hi, I'm Ian and this is a Django Blog.# potential-guide
+Hi, I'm Ian this is my Django Blog
-# potential-guide
 # potential-guide